 Both of my parents were educators, my dad received his PhD in education from Harvard.
 My parents met at Tufts University.
 Two of my siblings are teachers.

-My great grandfather came from the Azore islands off Portugal at 16 and was a fisherman captain of his own fleet by the time he was 18.
-My other great grandfather was an Irish fisherman who was related to Gorton's fish in Gloucester.
+My great, great grandfather came from the Azore islands off Portugal at 16, and became a captain of his own fishing fleet by the time he was 18.
+My Irish ancestors are fisherman related to Gorton's fish Comapany in Gloucester.
 My grandfather was the first Portuguese to graduate from Gloucester High School, and then went on to Tufts Dental School.
-My grandfather Reggie Courant used to drive across the border to New Hampshire to see a Chiropractor since the profession was illegal in Massachusetts until 1969.
+My grandfather used to drive across the border to New Hampshire to see a Chiropractor since the profession was illegal in Massachusetts until 1969.
 My grandmother Elizabeth Carroll/Courant was a public health nurse in Gloucester and an amazing baker and mother.
-My uncle Paul, their son was a Harvard graduate Dentist for 35 years.
+My uncle was a Harvard graduate Dentist for 35 years.
 My aunt was a nurse her whole life.

 My father Don Klemer was considered a radical educator in the 1960's trying to introduce racial desegregation in public school systems, before moving to India to become the headmaster at the American International School.

 My great grandmother on my father's side that I was named after came off the boat from County Cork Ireland at 16 years old.
-She landed in Portland Maine and scrubbed hospital floors for work as a single parent.
+She landed in Portland Maine and then Boston.

 I live with my wife Debby, and our "fur-child" dog Sadie in the paradise city of Northampton.
 I like to walk Sadie daily on long nature walks, and bike, as well as study esoteric science, biochemistry, neurology, quantum physics, and anatomy.